-Get expert advice on window materials in Enid, OK.
-Call Fortress Exteriors for a free consultation!
+Save energy in Enid, OK.
+Call Fortress Exteriors for a free energy-efficient window consultation!

 Enid (/ˈiːnɪd/ EE-nid) is the ninth-largest city in the U.S. state of Oklahoma.
 It is the county seat of Garfield County.
 As of the 2020 census, the population was 51,308.
 Enid was founded during the opening of the Cherokee Outlet in the Land Run of 1893, and is named after Enid, a character in Alfred, Lord Tennyson's Idylls of the King.
 In 1991, the Oklahoma state legislature designated Enid the "purple martin capital of Oklahoma."
 Enid holds the nickname of "Queen Wheat City" and "Wheat Capital" of Oklahoma and the United States for its immense grain storage capacity, and has the third-largest grain storage capacity in the world.